Paralinkz/haunt-map/README.md

 ## 🌟 Features

 - **Interactive Map Interface**: Click and explore haunted locations on a visual map
-- **AI-Generated Content**: Each location features unique paranormal stories and activities
+- **Generated Content**: Each location features unique paranormal stories and activities
 - **Customizable Filters**: Choose by region, location type, and paranormal activity level
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Atmospheric Theme**: Dark, spooky design that sets the perfect paranormal mood